-Europe is feeling the political shockwaves from the US Supreme Court’s proposed reversal of women’s reproductive rights.
+Europe is feeling the political shockwaves from the US Supreme Court’s reversal of women’s reproductive rights.

-Campaigners have been shocked by the leaked opinion, which suggests it is considering overruling the landmark Roe v Wade case which legalised abortion nationwide in 1973.
+Campaigners have been stunned by the court's decision to overrule the landmark Roe v Wade case which legalised abortion nationwide in 1973.
+The move could lead to the return of abortion bans in roughly half of the country's states.

 Some campaigners for women’s rights feel what is happening in the US is being reflected in some parts of Europe.